-To succeed in 2021, leaders will need to address new and different challenges.
-The books have not yet been written; there is no post-pandemic research or proven practice guide you.
+To succeed in 2021 and beyond, leaders will need to address new and different challenges.
+The books have not yet been written; there is no post-pandemic research or proven practice to guide you.

 Instead, leaders need to co-create a new way of working – balancing remote, hybrid or 100% office; collaboration and high performing silos; transformation and growth; team performance and resilience.

 Leaders need to achieve objectives AND evolve to a new way of working AND (importantly) involve employees in the process.

 “… reflect on the possibility that things have changed permanently and try to show some flexibility for their employees.
 Some adaptation might be necessary.
 For instance, it might be necessary to order staff into the workplace on specific days for specific reasons, such as brainstorming sessions or training.
 Rather than clinging to the old stereotypes, however, smart employers should listen to the employees who want some of the COVID-19 changes to be permanent.”
 Sydney Morning Herald